 Make sure you check your favorite site’s relevant pages to see the fees levied on each of the above methods.
 My recommendation is you set them all up and use each depending on your preferences at the time.

-For example, if you want cash from Upwork fast, you may opt for M-PESA, but this will get you a lower rate.
-If your payment is huge, you can go for ACH (using Payoneer’s Global Payment Service) or direct bank transfer which will be affordable and fetch you better rates.
+For example, if you want cash from Upwork fast, you may opt for M-Pesa, but this will get you a lower rate.
+If your payment is huge, you can go for Upwork to PayPal to M-Pesa or direct bank transfer, which will be affordable and fetch you better rates.

 Where Skrill in an option, it works as well.
 It has great rates, low fees and you can get the cash in a few minutes by withdrawing from Skrill to MPESA.
-The only challenge is that sometimes it delays.
+The only challenge is that Skrill can be insanely unreliable.

 Payoneer has been solid since I first used it back in 2011.
 And now that you can get cash from Payoneer to your bank at zero fees and wonderful rates, it’s definitely a catch.